elasticio/api-docs/source/includes/_contracts.md

 Responds with `204 No content` message if the call succeeded (with empty body).

-### The removal logic of a Contract Owner
+### FAQ on Removing Contract Owner

-User to be removed is the only one member of the Contract with Owner role and hasn't any another contracts.
+- Is it possible to remove an only member of the Contract with Owner role that hasn’t no another contracts?
-User is removed from the Platform at all.
+Yes.
+User also will be removed from the Platform at all.

-User to be removed is the last Contract Owner but not the last member in this Contract and hasn't any another Contracts.
+- Is it possible to remove a member of the Contract with Owner role if no other Contract Owner left?
-An error returns "You can not remove the last owner in the contract.".
+No. An error returns "You can not remove the last owner in the contract.".

-User to be removed is the Contract Owner but not the last Owner in this Contract and hasn't any another Contracts.
+- Is it possible to remove a member of the Contract with Owner role if any other Contract Owner left and this member hasn't any another Contracts?
-User is removed from the Platform at all, Contract works as before with another Owner.
+Yes.
+User also will be removed from the Platform at all, Contract will work as before with another Owner.

-User to be removed is the only one member of the Contract with Owner role but he/she has another Contracts.
+- Is it possible to remove an only member of the Contract with Owner role that has another Contracts.
-User is removed from this Contract, but he/she still the member of others Contracts.
+Yes.
+User will be removed from this Contract, but will stay the member of others Contracts.

 ## Suspend Contract